dpinney/helloDocker/README.md

 XXX What apps to start with?
 Static website.
 Web app with a form.
 SomethingThatRunsRepeatedly.

-OOO Static website?
+XXX Static website?
 Up and running in staticsite dir.
+Change the default index.html?
+Done.
+Also added some nice stop/start scripts.

 OOO Web app with form?